-Tier I members contributions as determined annually by the plan actuary pursuant to Section 31621.3 for General Members of SJCERA Tier I and expressed as a percentage of payroll shall be known as the "Basic Member Contribution Rate."
-Effective the first pay period following September 1, 2015, employees who are members of SJCERA Tier I shall pay the Basic Member Contribution Rate applicable to their member category plus the increase in that rate as specified in Government Code Section 31631.5 (a) (1), not to exceed 50% of the normal cost of benefits.
+Tier I members contributions as determined annually in cooperation with the plan actuary pursuant to Section 31621.3 for General Members of SJCERA Tier I, and pursuant to Section 31639.5 for Safety Members of SJCERA Tier I, and expressed as a percentage of payroll shall be known as the "Basic Member Contribution Rate."
+Employees who are members of SJCERA Tier I pay the Basic Member Contribution Rate applicable to their member category plus the increase in that rate as specified in Government Code Section 31631.5 (a)(1), not to exceed 50% of the normal cost of benefits, except that the contribution of the member will be no more than 33% above the applicable Basic Member Contribution Rate.